HonkingGoose/git-gosling/docs/git_sandbox/check_the_repository_history_with_git_log.md

 | `git log --since=3.weeks`    | Shows changes since 3 weeks ago.        |
 | `git log --since=1.10`       | Shows changes since 1th of October.     |

-## See what changes you made
+## See your own changes

-If you're only interested in changes you made, use `git log --author=yourusername` to find only commits that you made.
+If you're only interested in changes you made, use `git log --author=yourusername` to find your commits.
-This is a regular expression, it is case-sensitive.
-You only need to enter enough to get a unique match.
+This is a case-sensitive regular expression, you only need to enter enough characters to get a unique match.

 For example, if your username is _SnargleBarf_, you can find your commits with: `git log --author=SnargleBarf`.